TandoorRecipes/recipes/docs/features/import_export.md

 or is worse than this feel free to provide me with more example data and I can try to improve the importer.

 As ChefTap cannot import these files anyway there won't be an exporter implemented in Tandoor.

+## RezKonv
+The RezKonv format is primarily used in the german recipe manager RezKonv Suite.
+To migrate from RezKonv Suite to Tandoor select `Export > Gesamtes Kochbuch exportieren` (the last option in the export menu).
+The generated file can simply be imported into Tandoor.